canonical/snapd/docs/interfaces.md

 privileged read access to mount arguments and should only be used with trusted apps.

-Usage: reserved
 Auto-Connect: no
 Availability: implicit

 ### network-control

-Can configure networking.
-This is restricted because it gives wide, privileged access to networking and should only be used with trusted apps.
+Can configure networking which gives wide, privileged access to networking.

-Usage: reserved
 Auto-Connect: no
 Availability: implicit